amikulska735/homepage/README.md

 ## What do I use in the project
 - JS code that switches background colour and removes photo
-- Normalize css, Google Fonts- Roboto, alternative Box Model -Open Graph and icon in HTML
+- Normalize css, Google Fonts- Roboto, alternative Box Model
+- Open Graph and icon in HTML